-Charming Chalkboard Frame Chalkboards have so many practical uses around the house!
+Charming Chalkboard Frames have so many practical DIY uses around the house!
 You can display the dinner menu on them, write your to do list, or just allow the kids to get some colored chalk and have some creative fun.
 The only problem is, chalkboards have not always had a decorative element to them.
-Finding one that fits into your décor can be tricky, and buying one at your local home decorating store can be quite expensive.
+Finding one that fits into your décor can be tricky, and buying a chalkboard at your local home decorating store can be quite expensive.
 So what is your alternative?
-You make your own of course!
-You don’t need a great deal of supplies or cash on hand to create your own charming chalkboard frame.
+You make your own chalkboard of course!
+You don’t need a lot of supplies or cash on hand to create your own charming chalkboard frame.
 You can design your own charming chalkboard frame to match the color scheme of your own décor, and in a variety sizes that will fit your space best.
-Take a look below at how simple it is to whip up your very own.
+Take a look at the DIY chalkboard project below and see how simple it is to whip up your very own.

 - First, disassemble your frame.
 Take out the glass and cardboard inserts and set aside.
 Discard the glass.